Prague Brutalism and Functionalist Architecture

 Where to See Prague Brutalism

 There are several options for ghastly buildings in Prague.
-At a push you could say that the TV Tower at Zizkov was of a Brutalist style and the Laterna Magika next to the National Theatre takes one aspect of Art Deco’s “Streamline Moderne” i.e. glass bricks and decides to construct a whole building from them but my choice is not far from Wenceslas Square.
+At a push you could say that the TV Tower at Zizkov was of a Brutalist style especially in its relationship to the area and the Laterna Magika next to the National Theatre takes one aspect of Art Deco’s “Streamline Moderne” i.e. glass bricks and decides to construct a whole building from them but my choice is not far from Wenceslas Square.
 In fact if you stood at the top of the square and looked over to your left next to the Old National Museum building is the building pictured above.
 Now it’s the new wing of the National Museum.
 Before that since it was the Radio Free Europe (RFE) building and before that it was the home of the Czech Federal Assembly.
 Built in the 1970s it’s a classic Prague Brutalist structure.
 High on glass and steel, low on character.

 Note that depending on your own point of view, the Dancing House could be considered Brutalist but personally I like it.